GHleefat/juma-cli/README.md

 add | add a new template
 delete | delete a template
 list | list all the templates
-init | generate a new project from a template minit | generate a test project from jest-demo
+init | generate a new project from a template by input minit | generate a new project from template by choice